opendocsg/slw-judgments-backfill/2015_SGHCR_12/report.md

 36     It was on these categories that Mr Singh then proceeded to give his expert’s opinion.
 It was very telling that at paragraph 9 of his opinion Mr Singh stated he was instructed by the Defendants’ Singapore solicitors that the Requested Documents consisted of, among other things, the categories of documents set out at paragraph 53 of the Defendants’ written submissions.
 He then goes on to state that the documents in two categories fall within the ambit of the Labuan Order and that the last category of documents would fall within the ambit of Section 149 without stating providing any the reasoning for his conclusion.
 It would appear that Mr Singh expects the Court to simply take him at his word.

-37     In _BNY Corporate Trustee Services Ltd v Celestial Nutrifoods Ltd_ [2014] 4 SLR 331 (“ _Celestial_ ”), the honourable Justice Prakash dealt with a similar situation.
+37     In _BNY Corporate Trustee Services Ltd v Celestial Nutrifoods Ltd_ <span class="citation">[2014] 4 SLR 331</span> (“ _Celestial_ ”), the honourable Justice Prakash dealt with a similar situation.
 In _Celestial_ , the former auditors were resisting providing documents pursuant to section 285 of the Companies Act (Cap 50), one of the arguments put forth by the auditors’ solicitors was that to provide the documents would be to breach the State Secrets Law in China.
 However, Justice Prakash noted that the auditor’s experts had not actually shown what state secrets were contained in the documents or how revealing them would be

 against PRC law.